Gagniuc/Mapping-pixels-to-LEDs-for-the-Photon-pixel-coupling-method/README.md

 # Photon-pixel coupling (mapping pixels to LEDs)

 A webcam films an array of LEDs as seen in the image below.
 In each frame these LEDs represent the output of different sensors and may have a variable brightness.
 Thus, this brightness must be converted to numerical values for analysis.
+But which pixel from the image is the most representative for an LED?

 The positions of the LEDs are relative to the position of the camcorder.
-This software allows you to set the position of each LED over an image.
+Thus, this software allows you to set the position of each LED over an image.
 The coordinates of each LED position is recorded as a string inside an array variable.
-The array variable is printed as source code in a textbox object.
-Next, the content of the textbox object is copied inside the source of the Vesta software (please look at the source code in the Vesta software).
+The array variable is printed as a VB6 source code in a textbox object.
+Next, the content of the textbox object is copied inside the VB6 source of the Vesta software (please look at the source code in the Vesta software).

 Please read: